High Level Summary of Statistics Trend Last update: Thursday 17th May 2018

 The amount of organic farmland in Scotland has slightly increased in 2017, the first increase since 2008.
 A total of 123,000 hectares was certified as organic farmland in Scotland.

-This was the eighth consecutive fall in the area of organic land.
-The total area is now equivalent to 2.2 per cent of agricultural land in Scotland, compared to 2.9 per cent in the UK as a whole.
-Scotland now has just under a quarter of the UK's organic land.
+The total organic land area is now equivalent to 2.1 per cent of agricultural land in Scotland, compared to 2.9 per cent in the UK as a whole.

-The number of organic producers/processors in Scotland rose four per cent to 560 (of which 355 were producers), up from 539 in 2015.
+The number of organic producers/processors in Scotland rose to 578 (of which 371 were producers), up from 560 in 2016.
 The number has been generally falling since 2008, as it has been in the UK as a whole.
-The UK figure for 2016 of 6,363 was a five per cent increase on the 2015 figure.

 This release contains data compiled by the UK Organic Certification Bodies.
 The data are sent to DEFRA each year to form the annual return required under European Commission Regulation No 889/2008.
 The data do not represent a snapshot at a particular date, but give the position on farms when they are inspected by the certifier bodies at some point during the year.

 Further information and chart data tables at http://www.gov.scot/Publications/2018/05/3038